How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Introduction

 \subsection{A paradox of neural networks}

 As argued above, within a regression problem one might have an intuition about certain attributes of solution functions $\hat{f}$ that are particularly \enquote{desirable}.
 Moreover, these ideas of suitability could be incorporated directly by including certain regularization terms to the learning problem, such as seen in the popular example of the \nameref{def:splineReg}~\flg.
-Surprisingly, however, standard algorithms applied to train neural networks \unimportant{(i.e. gradient descent applied to the training loss \Ltr)} are able to find \enquote{desirable} functions~$\hat{f}$ \emph{without explicit regularization}.
+Surprisingly, however, standard algorithms applied to train neural networks \unimportant{(i.e. gradient descent applied to the training loss \Ltrs)} are able to find \enquote{desirable} functions~$\hat{f}$ \emph{without explicit regularization}.
 This paradox shall be discussed throughout the present section.
 In particular, we will demonstrate two severe misassumptions typically made in the classical approach to explain supervised learning using neural networks.

-The paradox can be observed for deep \cite{Goodfellow-et-al-DeepLearning-2016} as well as for shallow\footnote{ In recent literature it has become fashionable to call \emph{shallow neural networks} \enquote{simple deep neural networks} or \enquote{two-layer (deep) neural networks} \cite[Section~1.1 p.\ 3]{GidelImplicitDiscreteRegularizationDeepLinearNN2019arXiv190413262G}.
-These three terms all are reasonable, since such a network consists of three layers of neurons (input$\to$hidden$\to$output), therefore it has two layers of weights and biases ($(v,b)\to(w,c)$) and thus one hidden layer of neurons.
-Throughout this paper, we use the classical notion of \enquote{shallow neural networks} to describe these objects.
-Within the current section as well as in \Cref{sec:conclusion}, we will express the desire to extend our theory to deep neural networks.
-This can alternatively be read as extending the theory to \enquote{even deeper neural networks}.} neural networks.
-This paper resolves the phenomenon rigorously only in the context of (specific) shallow neural networks (cp.\ \Cref{sec:theorem}).
-We start by defining these objects below.
-Further work is required to extend the results to deep neural networks.\mfootref{footnote:shallowDeep}
+The paradox can be observed for deep \cite{Goodfellow-et-al-DeepLearning-2016} as well as for shallow\footnote{ In the literature \emph{shallow neural networks} are also referred to as \enquote{simple deep neural networks} or \enquote{two-layer (deep) neural networks} \cite[Section~1.1 p.\ 3]{GidelImplicitDiscreteRegularizationDeepLinearNN2019arXiv190413262G}.
+These three terms all are reasonable, since such a network consists of three layers of neurons (input$\to$hidden$\to$output), therefore it has two layers of weights and biases ($(v,b)\to(w,c)$) and thus one hidden layer of neurons. } neural networks.
+This paper resolves the phenomenon rigorously only in the context of wide \RSNlong{}s (\RSN{}s) with \ReLU\ activation (i.e.\ \wRRSN{}, cp.\ \Cref{sec:theorem}).
+For simplicity, we outline the paradox for shallow neural networks defined below.

 \begin{definition}[shallow neural network\mfootref{footnote:shallowDeep}] Let the activation function $\sigma:\mathbb{R}\to\mathbb{R}$ be a non-constant Lipschitz function.
 Then, a \textit{shallow neural network} is defined as $\NN_\theta:\,\R^d\to \mathbb{R}$ s.t.